Warzone 2100: Gameplay

 There is an emphasis on artillery: although many direct- and close-combat weapons and anti-air weapons can be researched and deployed, artillery is a staple of assault on enemy bases and outposts.
 While the technology tree is clearly defined and consistent, it never appears in-game and, therefore, the player can be left guessing as to what technology is next in the tree.
 Technology can be acquired by gathering artifacts left behind by certain destroyed enemy structures or units.
 Researching is composed of largely small and incremental advancements over existing weapons, armor, and chassis types.

 Some levels require the player to achieve the objective within a time limit whilst some without these limits can be used to gather "power".
 In Away missions, the player must select a limited group of units to transport to a territory completely removed from the original base.

 All of the terrain throughout the campaign is essentially composed of three areas, with different sectors for Away missions and other such levels; upon progression, previous maps simply expand and the player's original bases from past levels are maintained.
 Also, its resource system is quite different from mainstream RTS games; Oil Derricks are established over specific, scarce locations which constantly provide a slow, fixed rate of income.
-Combined with a mission time limit, this resource method makes it generally infeasible for players to utilize certain traditional RTS tactics such as "turtling" (fortifying one or more bases against enemy attack, while stockpiling resources with which to produce a massive army).
+Combined with a mission time limit, this resource method makes it generally difficult for players to utilize certain traditional RTS tactics such as "turtling", but far from impossible (fortifying one or more bases against enemy attack, while stockpiling resources with which to produce a massive army).

 However, there are certain missions throughout the game that do not have a time limit, and in these missions it is possible to use more traditional RTS tactics to prepare for subsequent timed missions.

-Screenshot of an older build of the game from 2008 - Mobile mortar weapons bombard Scavenger-occupied shacks from afar.
+Screenshot of an older build of the game from 2008; mobile mortar weapons bombard Scavenger-occupied shacks from afar.